CyR1en/Voxx/Docs/Final.md

 As we can see, the format is in the `json` syntax.
 This makes it so that we can serialize and deserialize an object through a `websocket` easily.
 The attribute named `request-id` is the name of the request that we are making to the server.
 Depending on the parameters that the request accepts, we need to provide the right amount of parameter that goes with that request, and we must put them in the attribute `params` and attribute params must match the attribute name defined in the request documentation.

-For undefined requests the server is going to respond with the following message:
+For undefined requests, the server is going to respond with the following message:

 ```json
 {